-Glow, glow plug and nitro are just different names for exactly the same power type and generally speaking such planes account for the majority found at your average rc airplane club field; although electric planes are equally as popular these days (perhaps more so), a glow plug powered airplane isn't as suitable for flying in public places such as parks, so they tend to be more restricted to club sites.
+Glow, glow plug and nitro are just different names for exactly the same power type, and before electric power became mainstream they made up the majority of planes found at your average rc airplane club field.
+Although perhaps not so much the majority now, glow plug powered airplanes do tend to be more restricted to club sites simply because they aren't as suitable for flying in public places such as parks, due to noise issues.

 Petrol (gasoline) powered rc planes aren't as common as glow powered ones, but in recent times rc engine manufacturers have been concentrating their efforts on producing more, and smaller, petrol engines and they are becoming more popular.

-Both these planes have proved to be two very popular glow trainer planes over the years, with beginners either looking to step up from an electric rc airplane or from scratch.
+Both these planes, although no longer manufactured, proved themselves to be two very popular glow trainer planes, for beginners either looking to step up from an electric rc airplane or to fly IC from scratch.
 Sold fully RTF, no construction work is needed on these airplanes, just some basic final assembly.

-Of course, there are other choices available such as the Great Planes Avistar, shown below, but the NexStar Select and Alpha Trainer are worthy of a mention simply because these were two of the first mass-produced RTF gas trainers that became very popular.
+Of course, there are other choices available such as the Great Planes Avistar, shown below, but the NexStar Select and Alpha Trainer are worthy of a mention simply because these were two of the first mass-produced RTF gas trainers for the beginner.

 The Avistar RTF is another great example

 Such rc planes like these are letting more and more people take to the skies with a proper multi-channel glow plug powered model, and this kind of plane is perfect as an introduction to IC radio control flying, either from scratch or as a natural progression from electric rc flying.

 Ready To Fly glow plug trainer airplanes like the two shown above can be assembled in very little time, and that's a great incentive for anyone looking to start flying gas rc airplanes with the minimum amount of fuss.